 Think of what you like to see and hear in a presentation and follow that guidance.
 Some common tips are to do the following:

 - Practice and time your presentation to ensure you can complete it within the timeframe provided.

 - At the presentation, speak and dress professionally.

 - Preview the venue so you know the size of the room and its capacity.

 - Arrive at the venue early and check that all technology or presentation materials are in order.

 - Practice and know your material so you are not simply reading off slides or from a script.

 - Make slides interesting but not overly crowded.

 *List adapted in part from “The Nuts and Bolts of an Academic Conference Presentation” by Linda Vaughan.
 Available at http://graduate.asu.edu/sites/default/files/Transcript-Nuts-Bolts-of-an-Academic-Conference-Presentation.pdf

-- See more information on research symposia opportunities and resources at Walden University by visiting the Center for Research Quality website.
+- See more information on research symposia opportunities and resources at Walden University by visiting the Office of Research and Doctoral Services website.